sandeeppal6/react-pagination/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run both client and server:

 ### `npm install`